-For over 1 billion smokers in the world today, the risks of serious disease and early death associated with smoking continue to increase as long as they continue to smoke.
+For around 1 billion smokers in the world today, the risks of serious disease and early death associated with smoking continue to increase as long as they continue to smoke.
 People who quit using tobacco and nicotine altogether make the biggest difference for their health, because their risks can be reduced over time after they stop smoking.
 Quitting smoking is the best choice a person who smokes can make.

 But what about people who don’t quit altogether?
 This is where smoke-free products can play an important role.
 Products which avoid burning tobacco likely produce far lower levels of the harmful chemicals found in cigarette smoke.
 And how much impact each product can have on those smoking-related risks can and should be assessed scientifically on a product-by-product basis, so that adult smokers have the information they need to make an informed choice.